A note on the Schottky problem

-0.25cm Recently using Galois-theoretic techniques and geometric properties of Hecke correpondences, Klingler and Yafaev proved the A-O conjecture for a general Shimura variety, and independently using Galois-theoretic and ergodic techniques Ullmo and Yafaev proved the A-O conjecture for a general Shimura variety, under the assumption of the GRH for CM fields or another suitable assumption.
+0.25cm Quite recently using Galois-theoretic techniques and geometric properties of Hecke correpondences, Klingler and Yafaev proved the A-O conjecture for a general Shimura variety, and independently using Galois-theoretic and ergodic techniques Ullmo and Yafaev proved the A-O conjecture for a general Shimura variety, under the assumption of the GRH for CM fields or another suitable assumption.
 The explicit statement is given as follows.

 \begin{theorem} Let $(G,X)$ be a Shimura datum and $K$ a compact open subgroup of $G({\mathbb A}_f)$.
 Let $\Sigma$ be a set of special points in $Sh_K(G,X)$.
-We make one of the two following assumptions\,: 0.25cm (1) Assume the GRH for CM fields.
-0.15cm (2) Assume that there exists a faithful representation $G\hookrightarrow GL_n$ such that with respect to this representation, the Mumford-Tate group $MT(s)$ lie in one $GL_n(\BQ)$-conjugacy class as $s$ ranges through $\Sigma.$ Then every irreducible component of $\Sigma$ in $Sh_K(G,X)$ is a special subvariety. \end{theorem} 0.23cm {\it Proof.} See Klingler-Yafaev \cite{K-Y} and Ullmo-Yafaev \cite{U-Y}. $\Box$
+We make one of the two following assumptions\,: 0.25cm {\rm (1)} Assume the GRH for CM fields.
+0.15cm {\rm (2)} Assume that there exists a faithful representation $G\hookrightarrow GL_n$ such that with respect to this representation, the Mumford-Tate group $MT(s)$ lie in one $GL_n(\BQ)$-conjugacy class as $s$ ranges through $\Sigma.$ Then every irreducible component of $\Sigma$ in $Sh_K(G,X)$ is a special subvariety. \end{theorem}